cohesity/community-automation-samples/python/cert/README.md

 * cert.py: the main python script
 * pyhesity.py: the Cohesity python helper module
+* python requests module (see "Installing the Prerequisites" section below)

 You can download the scripts using the following commands: